cccaochen/womys/README.md

  its the project for test serial communication sequence platform

- not work the all,its lack of the ui and the ui.h and .pro
+ not work the all,its lack of the ui and the ui.h and .pro,i will  complement it in the week

  code plat is the QT 5.9